sebastianarnold/TeXoo/README.md

 If you use this module for research, please cite:

 > Sebastian Arnold, Rudolf Schneider, Philippe Cudré-Mauroux, Felix A. Gers and Alexander Löser.
-"SECTOR: A Neural Model for Coherent Topic Segmentation and Classification."
-Transactions of the Association for Computational Linguistics (2019). <https://arxiv.org/abs/1902.04793>
+[SECTOR: A Neural Model for Coherent Topic Segmentation and Classification](https://transacl.org/ojs/index.php/tacl/article/view/1540/359).
+Transactions of the Association for Computational Linguistics 2019 Vol. 7, 169-184

 ### Command Line Usage: